Examples of Academic Accomodations

 • sign language interpretation

-• audio recorded lectures (instructor may request written agreement)
+• audio recorded lectures (requires written agreement)

 • alternative desk arrangements